Skn0tt/datapact/doc/expectations.rst

 =============
 Expectations
 =============
-.. currentmodule:: datafox
+.. currentmodule:: expact

-This page gives an overview of all available datafox expectations.
+This page gives an overview of all available expact expectations.

-.. autoclass:: datafox.Asserter
+.. autoclass:: expact.Asserter
   :members: